misspellted/entities/README.md

-# entities
+# Overview

-Just a collection of entities.
+The purpose of this repository is to function as a collection of entities that can be used in other projects.